-Health savings accounts (HSAs) are increasingly popular, having grown to 31 million accounts holding roughly $92.9 billion in assets in 2021, according to Devenir research1.
+Health savings accounts (HSAs) are increasingly popular, having grown to 35.5 million accounts holding roughly $104 billion in assets in 2022, according to Devenir research1.

 What is a health savings account?

 First, let’s go over what an HSA is.
-HSAs are savings accounts where pre-tax money is contributed to pay for medical services and other qualifying out-of-pocket expenses.
+HSAs are savings accounts where you and your employer can contribute pre-tax money to pay for medical services and other qualifying out-of-pocket medical costs, like prescription drugs and over-the-counter medications.

-HSAs come with many benefits.
+HSAs come with many tax benefits.
 You’ll receive a 100% federal income tax deduction on annual contributions.
-The funds you withdraw to pay for qualified out-of-pocket medical expenses are also tax-free.
+The funds you withdraw to pay for qualified out-of-pocket expenses are also tax-free.
 Funds also roll over yearly, growing in your account like a tax-free investment.

 What are the regulations for HSA contributions?

-For 2022, the self-only HSA contribution limit is $3,650, and the family contribution limit is $7,300.
-For 2023, the self-only coverage limit will increase to $3,850, and the annual family limit will increase to $7,750.
+For 2024, the self-only maximum contribution limit is $4,150, and the family contribution limit is $8,300.
+For 2025, the limits increase to $4,300 and $8,550, respectively.

-You can make contributions at any point during the tax year through the federal income tax return due date, which is typically April 15.
+You can make additional contributions at any point during the tax year through the federal income tax return due date, which is typically April 15.

 Depending on your family’s needs, you can decide if a family coverage plan or self-only coverage is best for your financial situation.